 The first vintage of what is now arguably their most well-known and sought after wine (Elevation 1147) was in 1996.
 This wine is named after the elevation of the vineyard that this 100% Cabernet Sauvignon wine is sourced from.
 The fruit for this wine represents the best selections from this vineyard.
 One of their late 90’s vintages received an amazing score from the Wine Spectator which helped put them “on the map”.
 The 2015 Elevation 1147 is dark ruby in the center of the glass with purplish tinges on the edges.
 Quite complex on the bouquet, there is a noticeable floral component with aromas of violets, cigar smoke and baking spices.
 An elegant opulence if you will.
 Big but balanced on the palate features robust long last tannins with a noticeable textural weight and grip along with notes of cedar.

 Parking is to the side of Long Ranch Road just before the winery gate.
 If lucky, visitors can grab a shaded spot under one of the several oak trees that grow here.
 The winery and fermentation room are small; their production is not huge.
-For a personal tasting and tour call for an appointment.
-Interested wine enthusiasts can signup for their mailing list online or for their wine club.
+For a personal tasting and tour call for an appointment; the last tastings are typically hosted at 2:30pm at the latest.
+Interested wine enthusiasts can sign up for their mailing list online or for their wine club.
 For more information, visit: www.davidarthur.com